The Penalty Box Tutor

 I almost laughed.

-And nothing about it was going to change
+And nothing about my life was about to change.

 Last Chapters